maex0/nerddeck/README.md

 ## Model

-ID is the primary key, generated from question and answer.
+In order to meet the requirements, a flashcard model is necessary.
+It is crucial that users are able to create multiple flashcards and validate that there are no duplicates of the question-answer combination.
+The ID is generated from the question and answer of the flashcard, serving as a primary key for the model.
+This model should be used in both languages.

 ![Nerddeck model](./images/NerddeckModel.png)